Floating Point Numbers

 Mantissa bits

-If the exponent gives the floating point number its magnitude, the mantissa gives the float its precision.
+The exponent gives the floating point number its magnitude, but the mantissa gives the float its precision.

 You'll notice there isn't a bit for the 2^0 term, this is intentional.
 For normal floats, we can add on a 2^0 for free!
-This win is twofold, we get some extra precision without needing the extra space and hardware implementations can specialize and assume a leading 1.
-I won't cover subnormal floats in this post (where there is no leading 1), but they're a special case.
+This win is twofold: we get some extra precision without needing the extra space, and hardware implementations can specialize and assume a leading 1.
+Subnormal floats are a special case without the leading 1, but I'll ignore them here.

-For 32 bit floats, the mantissa can range between 0 + 1
+For 32 bit floats (including the leading 1), the mantissa can range between

 Putting it all together